het-codes-ai/JAVA-LEARNING-/README.md

 ### Current Scale
 The directory structure houses 54 distinct compiled Java class files covering independent logic tracking.
 Each file represents a verified compilation test executed on-device to ensure strict syntax validity under compiler constraints.

-### Execution Instruction
-To execute any module from this collection on a local or mobile terminal:
-1. Clone the repository target index.
-2. Compile the target class using the standard Java Development Kit (JDK) commands or execute directly within a mobile Jvdroid compiler environment.